 (Co-Owner and Chief Veterinarian)

-Dr. Hitchcock has been a veterinarian for 14 years.
-Her love of animals began as a child growing up on a dairy farm in Andover, Ohio.
+Dr. Hitchcock’s love of animals began as a child growing up on a dairy farm in Andover, Ohio.
 She felt a calling to care for all kinds of animals – big and small, from calves to kittens – and decided to make it her profession!

 She earned her undergraduate degree in biology from Hiram College in Hiram, Ohio.
 During this time, Dr. Hitchcock enjoyed playing on the school’s volleyball and rugby teams.
 After graduation, she began working at a local pet clinic as a Veterinary Assistant before starting her graduate degree at Ohio State University.
 While at OSU, she was a research assistant in veterinary epidemiology and graduated as a veterinarian in 2006 from their College of Veterinary Medicine.

 After this, Dr. Hitchcock worked as an Associate Veterinarian for seven years before she and her husband – co-owner Dr. Scott Smith – decided to launch their dream of practice ownership and opened Oak Tree Veterinary Hospital.

 Dr. Hitchcock particularly likes helping pets with chronic illnesses and building lasting relationships with pet owners.
 One of her favorite things about running her own practice is that it allows them to focus on stress-free techniques, which makes every visitor feel more comfortable.